MbolotSuse/rancher-token-revoker/README.md

 *Note:* This will still work if you are using token hashing.
 However, there is a significant performance decrease when token hashing is enabled since the application needs to compare exposed tokens against every token in the cluster.
 Make sure to keep this in mind when setting scan intervals.

-### Features
-- Define git repos to scan using a CRD
-- Scan repos at custom-defined intervals
-- Automatically delete/disable/warn (based on configuration) exposed rancher tokens
-- Works with token hashing enabled or disabled

 ## Developer information/usage